Esther Smith: Career

 Shortly after leaving drama school, Smith rose to prominence in 2010 for her role as Trish in Material Girl.
 She has since had guest appearances on Skins and The Midnight Beast.

 In 2014, she replaced Tamla Kari as Rachel for the second series of Cuckoo on BBC Three.
 She also starred in the ITV2 comedy Cockroaches and had a recurring role on another BBC Three sitcom, Uncle, as Melodie.

 In April 2015, Smith starred in Channel 4 show Ballot Monkeys, as assistant to the Liberal Democrats candidate.
 In February 2016, she appeared in Siblings as Holly, an old flame of Dan's from Circus School.

 She was part of the original cast of Harry Potter play Harry Potter and the Cursed Child, portraying Delphi Diggory.
 In October 2017 she appeared in Parliament Square as Kat at the Royal Exchange, Manchester.

 In May 2020, Smith began appearing in Apple TV+ original Trying in the lead role of Nikki.
 Season 2 premiered on 21 May 2021.
 Season 3 premiered on 22 July 2022.

+Personal life

+Smith is in a relationship with her Trying co-star Rafe Spall, with whom she has a child, born in 2024.